IndusAryan/Veena/README.md

 </p>
 <h1>⚠️Note</h1>

-- Veena is a more focused to become a Downloader not player, Please don't request any big player features.
+- Veena is more focused to become a Downloader not player, Please don't request any big player features.
 - Only source as of today is JioSaavn [Bharat (India) exclusive]
 - Development will be slow due to personal reasons(can be halted too).
 Contributions are welcome except translations.